 - Yangon – Yangon (formerly known as Rangoon) is the biggest city in Myanmar, and it likely where you will arrive by plane.
 Don’t skip out on the beauty that Yangon has to offer!
 Yangon offers a mix of colonial architecture, modern high-rises and ancient Buddhist pagodas that dominate its skyline.
 The most famous landmark is called the Shwedagon Pagoda – a huge golden pagoda complex that is definitely worth a visit.
 Other things that the city has to offer is a wealth of cafes, restaurants, bars and markets that will keep you busy for the length of your stay.

-- Mandalay – The second biggest city in Myanmar is called Mandalay, and it’s just an hour flight (15 hour bus ride) north of Yangon.
+- Mandalay – The second biggest city in Myanmar is called Mandalay.
+It’s just an hour flight (15 hour bus ride) north of Yangon.
 Mandalay is the former royal capital in northern Burma on the Irrawaddy River.
 In its center is the restored Mandalay Palace from the Konbaung Dynasty, which is surrounded by a lovely moat.
 Mandalay Hill provides spectacular views of the city from its summit, which you can hike up to via a stairway.
 There are also several pagodas and Buddhist shrine to explore around the city.

 - Ngapali Beach – Last but not least is the best beach in Myanmar called Ngapali Beach.
 It’s located on the south western coast, and it contains some of the most relaxing lifestyle in the entire country.
 Ngapali beach has crystal clear water and it’s clean which is what makes it so amazing.
 The beach is not overcrowded, and it’s relatively cheap so you are able to take advantage of this authentic atmosphere.
 Fresh seafood is widely available and don’t forget to drink a fresh coconut!